hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ![](img/Segments/22.png)

-When users authenticate, this code will ensure that they are assigned the appropriate Segment/Value pair based on their geographical location.
+When users authenticate, this code will execute when the AuthenticationResponse is sent back from the platform and will ensure that they are assigned the appropriate Segment/Value pair based on their geographical location.

 ### Checking Segment Assignment